 One thing that you will notice about Stamford is that there is a good-sized population of people who are young, single, educated, and upwardly-mobile career starters.
 Many singles consider Stamford a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.

 Stamford is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Stamford in 2018 was $55,049, which is wealthy relative to Connecticut and the nation.
 This equates to an annual income of $220,196 for a family of four.
 However, Stamford contains both very wealthy and poor people as well.